[2/9] Novena of Grace: "Liberty"

 This free will is not simply the ability to choose among various options; rather, as St Thomas Aquinas teaches, it is the capacity to choose the good, guided by reason.
 True freedom is thus not arbitrary choice, but a reasoned and loving alignment with what is good and true.

 This makes liberty the first precious gift mentioned in the Suscipe, St Ignatius’s prayer of radical surrender.
-Yet this liberty/interior freedom is easily obscured—by both external pressures and internal passions.
-When our desires are misaligned with reason (i.e., not properly ordered), our moral clarity falters, and we lose the capacity to freely choose the good.
-In fact, St Ignatius considers the first type of thought—a thought that is strictly one's own—as arising from interior freedom.
+Yet this liberty/interior freedom is easily obscured—by both external pressures and internal passions (afecciones desordenadas, SE 1).
+When our desires are misaligned with, detached from, contrary to or override reason, our moral clarity falters, and we lose the capacity to freely choose the good.
+For St Ignatius there are three types of thoughts aka movements of the spirits.
+He considers the first type of thought—a thought process that is strictly one's own—as arising from interior freedom.
 The other two types come from without, one from the good spirit and the other from the evil one (SE 32).

 The story of Adam and Eve offers a vivid illustration.
 Tempted to claim for themselves autonomy or control over the knowledge of good and evil, they chose to define good on their own terms.
 In doing so, they chose independence and autonomy over obedience, placing their will above God’s.
-The result was not liberation but alienation—a tragic distortion of what freedom is meant to be.
+The result was not liberation but alienation or isolated freedom—a tragic distortion of what freedom is meant to be.

 Apart from humans, liberty is also given to the angels.
 St Ignatius writes that the fallen angels who "not wanting to better themselves by using their freedom to reverence and obey their Creator and Lord fell into pride, were changed from grace to malice, and were hurled from heaven into hell" (SE 50).